Return to Product Reviews

 tire pressure monitor system

 The best part of the whole system is the instructions that were emailed once the system was purchased.
-The instructions that came with the TST 507 are okay, but the instructions that got emailed to me were so much clearer and had my new tire pressure monitor system set up very quickly and easily!
+The instructions that came with the TST 507 are okay, but the instructions emailed to me were so much clearer, and had my new tire pressure monitor system set up very quickly and easily!

 tire pressure monitor system

-Once we had the tire pressure monitor units installed and the monitor programmed, I turned the unit on and waited a few minutes while it picked up the signal from each tire pressure monitor.
+Once we had the tire pressure monitor units installed and the monitor programmed, I turned it on and waited a few minutes while it picked up the signal from each tire pressure monitor.

 Notice the temperature of the tire shown: thirty-four degrees internal temperature.
 It was a cold morning!
-I had the tires set at eighty psi just before travel, and notice the eighty-six psi reading after only four miles of travel.
+I had the tires set at eighty psi just before travel and noticed the eighty-six psi reading after only four miles of travel.

 Please leave a comment below if I have helped you in your research of these systems.